 The Roxie Theater in San Francisco by night.
-The indie theater has seen an uptick in business in recent months, thanks, in part to the dirt-cheap subscription service, MoviePass.
 (Photo: Courtesy of Roxie Theater)

 The Roxie Theatre in San Francisco has had a good year.
 Elizabeth O’Malley, executive director of the Mission District-based indie theater, says that it sold 15,000 more tickets in the past financial year than it did in the previous one.